RoboCupAtHomeJP/Rule2020/rules/videoandtdp.md

   - Team members' names
   - photo(s) of the robot(s), unless included before.
   - description of the hardware used
-  - Brief, compact list of external devices (See Section ??), if any.
+  - Brief, compact list of external devices, if any.
   - Brief, compact list of 3rd party reused software packages (e.g. ROS' object recognition should be listed, but not OpenCV).
   - Brief description of the hardware used by the robot(s).